-No one talks about the bad or painful parts of the postpartum period.
-One of the most common issues women experience is nipple pain or problems with their nipples when pumping and breast/chest-feeding.
+Nipple issues are common in lactation.
+One of the most common issues experienced is nipple pain or problems with their nipples when pumping and breast/chest-feeding.
 Keep reading below to find out a few of the most common nipple issues and what to do about them!

 Here are a few of the most common nipple issues that can occur and what to do about them!

 What causes this?
-Doctors are not quite sure but is an over reaction of the blood vessels within your tissues in response to cold temperatures or stress.
-Read more about it here,
+Researchers are not quite sure what causes Raynaud’s syndrome in the nipple.
+It is an over reaction of the blood vessels within your tissues in response to cold temperatures or stress.
+Read more about it here.

 This is super common and is a little blister of milk on the tip of your nipple that can occur with nursing or pumping.
 Usually this is an indication of a blocked milk duct so you may feel a lump in your breast if you notice one of these.